barbedStingray/flexioncodereview/README.md

         - Security Concerns
         - function location
         - would require library additions
+    3. Turn the 'studentAnswer' input into a reusable component.
+        - Detatch it from the submit function
+        - Allow the for to submit upon a change in any of the four inputs
-    3. Identify functions that could be moved into their own files to increase reusability
+    4. Identify functions that could be moved into their own files to increase reusability
         - Increase readability inside UnitConverter
         - Functions: screen message and conversions
-    4. Turn the 'studentAnswer' input into a reusable component.
-    5. Refine the UX/UI: Is a solution display helpful?
+    5. Refine the UX/UI: run submit on any change to the form?
 Can the CSS be more modular?
-Inline-css?

 ### Technologies Used
     - React